Toastdeib/ppl-webapp-api/README.md

 #### battleFormat

-These are used to identify what battle formats a leader supports.
-This constant is used as a bitmask, as leaders can support multiple battle formats.
+These are used to identify what battle formats a leader supports, and will both be returned in some payloads and expected as parameters in some requests.
+This constant is a bitmask, as leaders can support multiple battle formats.

 ```json
 {